ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometric redshifts

-Then, as discussed in Sect. \ref{flag}, taking the \textsc{zphot} runs as reference (given its overall slightly better performance) we also visually inspected all of the sources with estimated redshift above 10 (which were initially 7224).
-By doing so, not only did we exclude a further population of spurious detections, but we identified some systematic cases in which the redshift estimate was wrong due to unfortunate lack of relevant data: for example, in PRIMER-UDS some sources have been observed only with the LW NIRCam filters, and the missing information at wavelengths blue-ward of F277W caused a wrong identification of the Lyman break and therefore of the redshift.
-We marked these and similar cases with a negative sign before the flag value in the photometric redshifts catalogs.
-After these checks, we were left with 3101 objects with photo-$z>10$.
+Then, as discussed in Sect. \ref{flag}, taking the \textsc{zphot} runs as reference (given its overall slightly better performance), we also visually inspected all of the sources with estimated redshift above 10 (which were initially 7123).
+By doing so, not only did we exclude a further population of spurious detections, but we identified some systematic cases where the redshift estimate was wrong due to unfortunate lack of relevant data.
+For example, in PRIMER-UDS some sources have been observed only with the LW NIRCam filters; thus, the missing information at wavelengths blue-ward of F277W caused an erroneous identification of the Lyman break and therefore of the redshift.
+We marked these and similar cases with a negative sign before the flag value in the photometric redshift catalogues.
+After these checks, excluding sources flagged as spurious we were left with 3068 objects with photo-$z>10$.
 This number is certainly an over-estimation.
-Indeed, only 922 have standard deviation of the estimates of the three codes lower than 0.5, again highlighting the challenging task of robustly constraining the photometric redshift for such faint, distant sources.
-Furthermore, some red low redshift interlopers must be present \citep[see][]{ArrabalHaro2023b,Harikane2024}, and we deliberately only removed clearly spurious detections, not the uncertain or suspect ones -- so certainly there are still fake sources polluting the sample.
-Comparing e.g. with the estimated surface density of high-$z$ objects by \citet[][their Fig. 8]{Finkelstein2023b}, we would expect $\sim$20 galaxies at $z>10$ with F277W$<$28.5 in CEERS; we find 65 in the \textsc{zphot} sample (a value close to the expected number after correcting for completeness), but just 14 considering a restricted sample of sources having the standard deviation of the estimates from the three codes lower than 0.5.
+Indeed, only 798 have a standard deviation of the estimates of the three codes lower than 0.5; again highlighting the challenging task of robustly constraining the photometric redshift for such faint, distant sources.
+Furthermore, some red low redshift interlopers must be present \citep[see][]{ArrabalHaro2023b,Harikane2024} and we deliberately only removed clearly spurious detections, not the uncertain or suspect ones.
+Thus, there are certainly still a number of fake sources polluting the sample.
+Comparing, for instance, with the estimated surface density of high-$z$ objects by \citet[][as seen in their Fig. 8]{Finkelstein2024}, we would expect $\sim$20 galaxies at $z>10$ with F277W$<$28.5 in CEERS; we found 59 in the \textsc{zphot} sample (a value close to the expected number after correcting for completeness), but just 9 considering a restricted sample of sources having a standard deviation of the estimates from the three codes that is lower than 0.5.